Begonia can yield ruffled single or double flowers in shades of red, pink, orange, yellow, and white. Don’t think that

 Steps to Harvest the Seeds from the Begonia Plant

 - The flower dries up after its flowering season; look for the seed pod.
 You will find it right behind the female flower.

 - Separate the pod from the flower before it is completely dry.

-- Place a seed pod in your hand and split the seed pod open with your thumbs, and empty the seeds onto the paper.
+- Place a seed pod in your hand and split the seed pod opens with your thumbs, and empty the seeds onto the paper.

 - Open the seedpods and drop the seeds on a white sheet of paper so they are completely visible.

-- Put the seeds in a zip lock bag and store them for nearly a week.
+- Store the seeds in a zip lock bag for nearly a week.

 - After the seeds dry, take a piece of white paper and pour the seeds from the zip lock onto the paper.
 Take a second paper and gently tilt the first paper to separate the seeds and their husk.